What NOT to Tell Your Financial Institution

 Takeaway

-When it comes preventing fraud and scams, you are the last line of defense.
+When it comes to preventing fraud and scams, you are the last line of defense.
 While usernames, passwords, access codes, and security questions help to keep your accounts secure, they won’t be effective if you voluntarily give out your private information.
 Following the guidelines above can help you stay safe from scams.
 Reach out to your credit union or bank if you'd like to verify the authenticity of an email, text message, phone call, or other correspondence you've received from them.
-Our team at Cyprus Credit Union can be reached by calling 801-260-7600 (extension 5000) or by chatting with us on CyprusCU.com.
+Our team at Cyprus Credit Union can be reached by calling 801-260-7600 (dial option 4) or by chatting with us on CyprusCU.com.

 1Federal Trade Commission | February 22, 2022